 This [Punishing: Gray Raven] guide is a more in-depth look on gearing and team building, these two need to be talked about together because you can’t have one without the other in [Punishing: Gray Raven].

-Heads up, I’ll mainly be using 6-Star memories in this guide, because 5-Star and below are mainly a stop gap and you shouldn’t invest too heavily into most of them, I’ll also be using the character and gear names from the fandom wiki to avoid confusion, for the future though whenever a piece of gear comes up, I’ll also have a picture accompany it.
+I’ll mainly be using 6-Star memories in this guide, because 5-Star and below are mainly a stop gap and you shouldn’t invest too heavily into most of them, I’ll also be using the character and gear names from the fandom wiki to avoid confusion.

 - Assault Class usually your main DPS deal 20 more damage across the board